 Carnival Game Party

-This would be great way to get girls excited about Girl Scouts is to host a carnival game party.
+This would be great way to get girls excited about being a scout to host a carnival game party.
 Set up different games for girls to play and while girls are playing games if you have enough help have leaders talk to parents about the benefits of Girl Scouting.
 If you need ideas for games this website has 12 easy to put together games to play.
 Click here

 YMCA Pool Party